Experience true Nordic winter with these Iceland and Canada tours!

 arctic fox closeup in canada

-We embark on the river, and Horton’s broad valley stretches out before us.
-Trees appear only at the very bottom of the valley and along the incoming tributaries.
+We embark on the river and the Horton’s broad valley stretches out before us.
+Trees appear only in the very bottom of the valley and along the incoming tributaries.
 You are now truly immersed in the barren lands.
-Your guides will share their knowledge of the region and its complex ecosystem.
+Our guides will unfold the secrets of viewing the land in traditional ways.

 aerial views on canadian tundra landscape